Beartooth (band): Disease (2018–2019)

-Line-up changes and Below (2020–present)
+Lineup changes and Below (2020–2021)

 On May 24, 2020, Beartooth announced that their longtime guitarist Kamron Bradbury was leaving the band for personal reasons.
 On June 23, Shomo said that the band's fourth album, which he referred to as "LP4", was being recorded at Capital House Studio in Ohio.
 On December 8, Shomo stated on a Twitch stream in that he was "aiming for an album release by spring 2021" and that singles would "definitely" be released before then.
 On December 18, the band released a remixed/remastered version of the band's second studio album Aggressive with added vocal layers and instrumentation.

-On March 19, 2021, the band surprise released a new song called "Devastation" which saw their sound deviate from their metalcore roots, in favour of a hard rock/heavy metal feel.
-A week later the band released "The Past Is Dead" and revealed the new album will be titled Below.
-It was also announced guitar tech Will Deely had become the band's new guitarist.
+On March 19, 2021, the band surprise-released a new song called "Devastation".
+A week later the band released "The Past Is Dead" and revealed the title of their fourth album to be Below.
+It was also announced that the album would be released on June 25.
+It was also announced that guitar tech Will Deely had become the band's new guitarist.
+On April 23, "Hell of It" was released as the album's third single.
 On May 21, one month before the album release, the band released the fourth single "Fed Up" which frontman Caleb Shomo revealed "was written mid lockdown" in 2020 during, and about the COVID-19 lockdowns.
-On June 25, Beartooth officially released their fourth studio album Below.
-On 12 July 2022, the band released the brand new single "Riptide" along with an accompanying music video.
+The album's fifth and final single, "Skin", was released on the same day as the album.
+On March 18, 2022, the band released a deluxe edition of Below which featured two new songs titled "Fighting Back" and "Permanently Sealed" as well as an alternative version of the song "Skin" and several live tracks.

+The Surface (2022–present)

+On July 12, 2022, the band released the first single "Riptide" and an accompanying music video.
+On April 21, 2023, Beartooth unveiled the second single titled "Sunshine!".
+On July 21, the band released the third single "Might Love Myself" and its corresponding music video.
+That same day, they announced that their fifth studio album The Surface would be released on October 13, 2023.
+They also revealed the album cover and track list.

+On August 25, the band released the fourth single "Doubt Me" along with a music video.
+On September 15, one month before the album release, the band released the fifth single "The Better Me" featuring Hardy.
+The music video for "I Was Alive" was released October 13, 2023, coinciding with the album release.
+On September 20, 2024, the band released a deluxe edition of The Surface which featured a new song titled "ATTN." along with its music video.
+The deluxe edition also featured a few live and remix tracks from the album.